krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 We continue to provide the widest choice of accelerator options.
 Our A3 VMs powered by

 ---

-NVIDIA’s H100 GPU are generally available, and we are winning customers with Cloud TPU v5e, our most cost-efficient and versatile accelerator to date.
+# NVIDIA’s H100 GPU are generally available

+and we are winning customers with Cloud TPU v5e, our most cost-efficient and versatile accelerator to date.

 On top of our infrastructure, our Vertex AI platform helps customers build, deploy and scale AI-powered applications.
 We offer more than 100 models -- including popular third-party and open-source models, as well as tools to quickly build Search and Conversation use cases.
 From Q2 to Q3, the number of active generative AI projects on Vertex AI grew by 7X, including Highmark Health, which is creating more personalized member materials.

+# Duet AI

-Duet AI was created using Google's leading large foundation models and is specially trained to help users to be more productive on Google Cloud.
+was created using Google's leading large foundation models and is specially trained to help users to be more productive on Google Cloud.
 We continue expanding its capabilities and integrating it across a wide range of Cloud products and services.

 With Duet AI, we’re helping leading brands like PayPal and Deutsche Bank boost developer productivity.
 And we are enabling retailers like Aritzia and Gymshark to gain new insights for better and faster business results.
 In fact, companies are increasingly using AI for the purpose of analyzing data, and customers are choosing Google Cloud because we are the only large cloud provider with a unified platform to analyze structured and unstructured data.